-It is difficult to tell when the last time the website had been updated on was unless it has dated blocks of content.
+It is difficult to tell when was the last time a website had been updated on, unless it has dated blocks of content.
 A new visitor can’t tell right away whether the website is maintained or it is a legacy of the old.
 Outdated web design raises the red flag.
 People will always find it hard to trust a company that fails to showcase their current state of affairs through modern design or relevant recent content.

-If the company isn’t the only game in town, chances are that potential customers/clients/target audience had already visited competitors’ websites and made up their minds about them; or will do it eventually.
+If the company isn’t the only game in town, chances are that potential clients, prospects, leads and target audiences had already visited competitors’ websites and made up their minds about them; or will do it eventually.
 Unless there is a clear, undisputable benefit of working with one company over another, the design will help to distinguish which company is worthier.

 The issue of trust is especially important when it comes to making online payments.
 Website visitors tend to refrain from filling any forms that look sloppy, inconsistent or buggy.
 A customer must be very desperate to contact or place an order with a company that has an archaic layout design.
 If the website looks as old as the tombstone perhaps it is best to let it rest in peace.

-The third reason for redesigning the website is to establish trust.
+The third reason for a website redo is to establish trust.

-How to notice if company’s website needs a design refresh?
+How to spot when company’s website needs a redo?

-- If you look at the web page and your eyes hurt or some of the key elements blend with the background — there is a problem with the chosen color palette and contrast.
+- Contrast & colors.
+If you look at the web page and your eyes hurt or some of the key elements blend with the background — there is a problem with the chosen color palette and contrast.

-- If you can’t read the text because it is either too small or too large and it’s hard to figure out how content is grouped together — that is a problem with typography and hierarchy.
+- Hierarchy & Typography.
+If you can’t read the text because it is either too small or too large and it’s hard to figure out how content is grouped together — that is a problem with typography and hierarchy.

-- If you have to use your fingers to zoom in and out on your phone when viewing web pages –there is a problem with a mobile version.
+- Mobile version.
+If you have to use your fingers to zoom in and out on your phone when viewing web pages –there is a problem with a mobile version.

-- If the design seems to be outdated and inconsistent — that’s a trust issue.
+- Outdated design.
+If the design seems to be outdated and inconsistent — that’s a trust issue.

-- If the number of conversions, leads and sales are on a steady decline — that is a billboard size sign that says: “Redesign me”.
+- Decline in leads.
+If the number of conversions, leads and sales are on a steady decline — that is a billboard size sign that says: “Redesign me”.

 - Reduce bounce rate and drive traffic to increase sales;